2022 CCA Annual Conference: Rebuilding Community

 Welcome to Country

-Uncle Allan Murray, Metropolitan Aboriginal Land Council, will provide the “Welcome to Country” to Gadigal Land.
+Uncle Allan Murray, Metropolitan Aboriginal Land Council, provided the “Welcome to Country” to Gadigal Land.

 Our Conference Chair

-Welcome to Chemène Sinson – former Olympic athlete, national-level sports coach and adult educator (with a speciality in TAE) – who will provide dynamic, integrated and thoughtful facilitation to Conference proceedings.
+Conference Chair was Chemène Sinson – former Olympic athlete, national-level sports coach and adult educator with a speciality in TAE – who provided dynamic, integrated and thoughtful facilitation to Conference proceedings.

 Our speakers: View speaker biographies here.